Frank Swain, aged 32, is losing his hearing. But could he create a new super sense?

 Director of the British Museum, Neil MacGregor, retells humanity's history through objects

 The story of the portrait of a private soldier's sweetheart, painted for him in Auschwitz.

 Paul Gambaccini recalls The Stax Volt Tour of 1967, which brought soul greats to Europe.

-Popstar Katy B gives kids the chance to perform on the biggest stages possible
+Pop star Katy B gives children the chance to perform on the biggest stages possible